chrisbrowneanu/ENGN2226/assessment.md

 *  have a common technology theme<br />*You should not choose a theme that is a copy of your group project.
 You could, however, laterally explore technologies to inform your project if you wish.
 You can discuss this with Chris in your Week 5 meeting if you are unsure.
 You can, of course, choose a technology not related to your project.
 Most importantly, you should choose a technology that interests you.*
 *  contain insightful analysis that demonstrates your understanding of the course content<br />*You should choose between 4-8 analysis techniques from the course and apply the theory to your technology.
 You must choose topics that you didn't facilitate or write your research paper on.*
-*  be a professional representation (if you're writing a report, it should be of 10-15 pages in length, developed over the semester).
+*  be a professional representation (if you're writing a report, it should be of **12-15 pages** in length, developed over the semester).
 However, if you would like to present your portfolio in an alternative format, please raise this with Chris in the Week 5 meeting.

+*Note: although there is no strict format for the Portfolio, you might consider it as:*

+*  *an in-depth analysis or feasibility study of one peice of technology, and how the analysis has influenced the design.*
+*  *a comparison of two alternative techologies, with critique of the design aspects based on the analysis.*

 ### Marking Criteria
 This is a significant part of the course mark.
 To benefit different learning styles and differentiate understanding of course concepts, there are three aspects to this submission: